b0tchsec/Make-Wire-Great-Again/README.md

 # Make Wire Great Again

+## Features
+- Disables all outgoing pings
+- Disables all outgoing calls

 ## Getting Started
 There are multiple ways to import the project into Android Studio, but this seems to be the easiest.